 - Shatavari Fruits - B- sitosterol, Sarsasapogenin, Diosenin, Asparamins A & B.

 - Genus - Asparagus

-The plant grows in tropical and subtropical forests.
-The plant grows well in light, medium and heavy soils.
-It is commonly found in Asia (the Himalayas Nepal, Pakistan, India, Sri Lanka), Australia, and also in Africa.
+Shatavari plant grows in tropical and subtropical forests.
+This plant grows well in light, medium and heavy soils.
+It is commonly found in Asia (the Himalayas, Nepal, Pakistan, India, Sri Lanka, Australia and also in Africa).
 In India, it is found mostly in Kerala, Tamil Nadu, Andhra Pradesh, Karnataka, Gujarat, Odisha and West Bengal.
 Due to deforestation, the plant is endangered in its natural habitats.

 - Hindi Name - Shatavari

 - English Name - Buttermilk Root, Climbing Asparagus, Wild Asparagus

 - Kannada Name - Majjige Gadde

 - Tamil Name - Sadavare